SCOPE OF THIS CHAPTER

-Once approved, the administrative staff will enter the foster carers' approval details, including their first review date, on the Fostering Register database (see Section 12, Register of Foster Carers) and update the electronic records.
+Once approved, a member of the panel and minuting team will enter the foster carers' approval details, including their first review date, on the LCS electronic data base.
+Currently they will also enter their approval details on the Fostering Register database (see Section 12, Register of Foster Carers).

 The supervising social worker will visit the foster carers within 1 week of their approval and request the foster carer to sign a Foster Care Agreement between the local authority and the foster carer, which contains the information the foster carer needs to carry out their functions as a foster carer effectively, ensuring that the foster carer understands its contents.

 The foster carer will be given two copies for signature, and will retain one signed copy.
 The other will be kept on the foster carer's file, together with the report and supporting documents presented to the Fostering Panel, a copy of the Panel's recommendation and a copy of the approval decision.

 The Foster Care Agreement will contain the following information: